Maven Artifacts

 extension (which may not be obvious, as the type and extension we end up with are the same, but internally this

 indirection does happen).
-The “test-jar” is more obvious, as it translates to jar
+The “test-jar” is more obvious, as it translates to the jar

 extension.
 Finally, the any

-last row will be used if none above matches, hence in that case your “type” is used just as “extension”, for example
+last row will be used if none of the above match.
+Hence in that case the “type” is used as the “extension”.
+For example.

-above may be extended by various plugins and extensions you use in your build!
+This table may be extended by plugins and extensions used in the build.

 org.project:reusable-test-support:1.0:tests:jar

 .
-With type handlers above, maybe surprisingly, the dependency to
+With the type handlers above, maybe surprisingly, the dependency to

 this very same artifact can be described in two ways: